ipfabric/docs/README.md

 checkout locally and then pushing it to the appropriate directory under the `gh-pages` branch.

-BEWARE that incorporating MkDocs Material Insiders made things a bit more complicated.
+BEWARE that `mike` pushes directly to `gh-pages` — there is no review process.

 Make sure that in case you need to run `mike`, you either:

-- use the Docker image, which includes MkDocs Material Insiders
+- use the Docker image, which includes all required dependencies
-- use a virtual environment created with `make mike`, which replaces `mkdocs-material` with the Insiders edition.
+- use a virtual environment created with `make mike`

 ### Why Do We Have `gh-pages` on GitLab?